icadariu-talend/kube-oidc-proxy/README.md

 client flags provided by kubectl.
 In-cluster client authentication is also available when running `kube-oidc-proxy` as a pod.

-Since the proxy server utilises impersonation to forward requests to the API server once authenticated, impersonation is disabled for user requests to the API server.
+Since the proxy server utilizes impersonation to forward requests to the API server once authenticated, impersonation is disabled for user requests to the API server.